Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Introduction

 How does one rule out these additional irreps?
 In \cite{Klein} and \cite{LPbounds}, Courant's nodal theorem was used to exclude $1$-dimensional irreps under certain conditions and some ad hoc methods were used to exclude $2$-dimensional irreps for the Bolza surface, following \cite{Cook} and \cite{JenniThesis}.
 The Selberg trace formula was also used to prove bounds on the number of eigenvalues in certain intervals for the Klein quartic, yielding the result that $m_1(K)=8$.
 However, this method would not work here since there could be two nearby eigenvalues whose multiplicities add up to $16=8+8$ or $21=7+14$.

-The additional ingredient required is the \emph{twisted} Selberg trace formula.
-This version of the trace formula yields information on the eigenvalues associated with individual re\-presentations of the isometry group.
+The additional ingredient used here is the \emph{twisted} Selberg trace formula.
+This version of the trace formula yields information on the eigenvalues associated with individual re\-presentations of the group of orientation-preserving isometries.
 By applying it to the irreducible re\-presentations of non-maximal dimension with suitable test functions, we show that the corresponding eigenvalues are strictly larger than the first positive eigenvalue of the surface.
 This implies that $m_1(X_{10}) \geq 16$ and $m_1(X_{17}) \geq 21$, and previous upper bounds on multiplicity imply that equality holds in both cases.
-Note that this method rules out all the irreducible representations except the top-dimensional ones, so we do not even need the above argument regarding the representations induced by the Bolza and Klein surfaces in the end.
+Note that this method rules out all the irreducible representations except the top-dimensional ones, so the above argument on induced representations is not needed in the end.